pierre-lecocq/taupe/README.md

 #### Load an existing model object

-    article_id = 3 # A database ID
+    # A database ID
+    article_id = 3

-    cache_key = "article_#{article_id}" # an optional cache key.
-Set it to nil if cache is not needed
+    # An optional cache key.
+Set it to nil if cache is not setted or needed
+    cache_key = "article_#{article_id}"

+    # Load model from database and create corresponding object
     article = Taupe::Model::Article.load article_id, cache_key

 #### Save a modified model object

+    # Modify the ruby object properties
     article.title = 'This is my modified article title'

-     article.save # Insert or update the databse according to the way the article object was loaded (new one or existing one)
+    # Reflect changes in database/cache (insert or update)
+    article.save

 #### Query, query, query.
 But by yourself.